CogentRedTester/mpv-scripts/README.md

 ## after-playback
 Sends commands to nircmd (windows only) on playback finish.
 Commands include sleep, hibernate, shutdown, lock.
 Full list is in the file

+## asx
+Parses .asx playlists.
+This is very hacky, and practically useless considering how rare asx files are.

 ## change-refresh

 Uses nircmd (windows only) to change the resolution and refresh rate of the monitor to match the playing video.